raphievila/pinned-image/wiki/Templating.md

 $pi = new PinnedImage($params);
 ```
-Check Parameters.md for more information.
+Check [Parameters Documentation](Parameters.md) for more information.

 To change the sliding behaviour you can also set the `loadOrientation` parameter which will allow you to change from which direction the tip block will slide from.